mobily-enterprises/jsonreststores/README.md

 ## `implementReposition( doc, where, beforeId, cb )`

 This method is used to reposition a field in the data source.
-It's the only call in the API with a sligtly different signature.
+It's the only call to the API with a slightly different signature.
 This function should only do anything if `store.position` is set to `true`.

 Its parameters are:

 * `doc`.
 The record that needs to be moved.
 Most implementation will only ever taken into account `doc[ self.idProperty ]`.
 * `where`.
 Where to place the element.
 It can be:
- * `first`.
+ * `start`.
 Place the element first.
- * `last`.
+ * `end`.
 Place the element last.
  * `before`.
 Place the element before the one with ID `beforeId`.
 * `beforeId`.
 Only used when `where` is `before`: it's the ID of the element.